 Whether you’ve been the cheater or the cheated (or both, you show-off!), you know that what follows makes little sense.
-Perhaps many affairs are better named addictions, for no matter how fulfilling a life already is, affairs affect the body like a drug flooding the system.
+Many affairs are better named addictions, for no matter how fulfilling a life already is, affairs affect the body like a drug flooding the system.

 “While love is most often described in magical terms, the emotion of love is created and sustained through biochemical processes in the body – most notably the brain.” –The Anatomy of Love